Adventures & experiences in contemporary technology

 All of this set was done through the VirtualBox GUI just to keep life more straightforward.
 Even so, I only selected 12 MB of video memory and was tempted to cut the overall memory back from 512 MB but leaving things be for now.
 However, what I have begun to do is start and stop the virtual machine from the command line since servers are headless operations anyway.
 With SSH enabled, there is little need to have the VirtualBox GUI going.
 The command for starting the server is below:

 VBoxManage startvm "Ubuntu Server" --type=headless

 There is a VBoxHeadless command for the same end too but VBoxManage does what I need.
-The startvm option is what tells VBoxManage is start the server and the virtual machine’s name is enclosed in quotes.
+The startvm option is what tells VBoxManage to start the server and the virtual machine’s name is enclosed in quotes.
 The --type=headless ensures that no window pops up.
 To stop the virtual web server cleanly, a command like the following is needed:

 VBoxManage controlvm "Ubuntu Server" acpipowerbutton

-Again, the VBoxManage command gets used and the acpipowerbutton option ensures that a clean shut down is performed.
+Again, the VBoxManage command gets used and the acpipowerbutton option ensures that a clean shutdown is performed.
 Not doing so results in the server not fully starting up according to my experiences thus far.
 Getting the virtual web server to start and stop with the host machine itself starting and stopping but this looks more complex so I plan to leave things a while before trying that experiment.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.